simonmichael/hledger_site/src/gain-calculation.md

 <!-- toc -->
 </div>

-This is a guide on calculating the unrealized gain using `--gain` while tracking investments in hledger.
+This is a guide on calculating the unrealized gain using `balance --gain` while tracking investments in hledger.
 This guide assumes you've read [the investments guide](investments.md) and that you're using the "simple" version of recording investment transactions laid out in that document, using @ or @@.
 We'll also be using a FIFO system for sales.
 At the end we'll discuss how to adapt your strategy for different systems.

 ## Buying